sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/sharevisualization.png' | prepend: site.baseurl }}" alt="Share your visualization" /></p>

-You the following options to share your visualization:
+You have the following options to share your visualization:

 - **Get the link**
 You will find here the URL to share your Visualization via Twitter, email, or anywhere else.
 When you share that link, viewers will only be able to explore it on the map, they will not be able to edit any of your data.